 - 5.1 In considering specific reserves, the CFO will have regard to matters relevant in respect of each reserve, and will advise the Council accordingly.
 The process for the determination of Directorate reserves will be based upon the principles of effective financial management.
 The agreement of business cases will be determined by the CFO, having considered the recommendations of the Corporate Management Board. - 5.2 Directorate Finance Officers are issued with details of how to apply for Earmarked Reserves within the Closing of Accounts Pack for the financial year.
-The Pack includes guidance as follows: "For a request to be approved, there must be a firm commitment / policy decision, i.e. order raised or committee minute.
 The requested amount must be material and should be restricted in number to those considered to be of key importance.
-Subject to these criteria being met, the Directorate will be informed of whether the requests have been approved." - 5.3 The CFO/Section 151 Officer and Group Managers Finance will review the establishment, monitoring and the level of Corporate Reserves.
+Subject to these criteria being met, the Directorate will be informed of whether the requests have been approved. - 5.3 The CFO and Group Managers Finance will review the establishment, monitoring and the level of Corporate Reserves.
 These include Specific Contingency Reserves, Capital Development or Asset Related Reserves and MTFS/Transformational Reserves.
 The meetings will examine evidence from external information such as actuary reports or insurance and risk management assessments; changes in legislation; new emerging risks or capital initiatives.
 The establishment of the Earmarked Reserves, both Directorate and Corporate, is authorised by CFO and reported to Cabinet within the Quarterly Monitoring Reports during the financial year and within the Statement of Accounts for any set up at the end of the financial year.
-The draft accounts are presented to Audit Committee in June following the end of the financial year.
-They are then scrutinised by External Audit and a revised post- audit Statement of Accounts is reported to Audit Committee by the end of September. - 5.4 The CFO will monitor the drawdown of specific reserves in accordance with the agreed policy, and keep Members advised, through normal monitoring reports.
+The draft accounts are presented to Audit Committee following the end of the financial year.
+They are then scrutinised by External Audit and a revised post- audit Statement of Accounts is reported to Audit Committee and published on the Council's website in accordance with the Accounts and Audit (Wales) Regulations. - The CFO will monitor the drawdown of specific reserves in accordance with the agreed policy, and keep Members advised, through normal monitoring reports.
 Reserves can only be used once and should not be held to fund ongoing expenditure (MTFS Principle 7).
 This would be unsustainable as, at some point, the reserves would be exhausted.
 To the extent that reserves are used to meet short term funding gaps, they must be replenished in the following year.
-However, Earmarked Reserves that have been used to meet a specific liability would not need to be replenished, having served the purpose for which they were originally established. - All Earmarked Reserves are recorded on a central schedule held by the Financial Control and Closing Team which lists the various Earmarked Reserves and the purpose for which they are held and shows the estimated opening balances for the year, planned additions/withdrawals and the estimated closing balance.
+However, Earmarked Reserves that have been used to meet a specific liability would not need to be replenished, having served the purpose for which they were originally established. - 5.5 All Earmarked Reserves are recorded on a central schedule held by the Financial Control and Closing Team which lists the various Earmarked Reserves and the purpose for which they are held and shows the estimated opening balances for the year, planned additions/withdrawals and the estimated closing balance.
 Any appropriations to or from Earmarked Reserves are controlled by this Team.
-Evidence of expenditure incurred at period 6, period 9 and year-end will be required from Directorate Finance Officers and a pro-forma will need to be completed which will be authorised by the CFO to release the funding from the Earmarked Reserves.
+Evidence of expenditure incurred at period 6, period 9 and year-end will be required from Directorate Finance Officers.
 The drawdown from reserves will be included within the Quarterly Monitoring Reports to Cabinet.
 Appropriate working papers for each reserve are produced at year-end and provided to the External Auditor to support the disclosures within the Statement of Accounts.